postwait/node-amqp/README.md

     Non-durable exchanges (transient exchanges) are purged if/when a server restarts.
 - `autoDelete`: boolean, default true.
-    If set, the exchange is deleted when all queues have finished using it.
+    If set, the exchange is deleted when there are no longer queues bound to it.

 An exchange will emit the `'open'` event when it is finally declared.